CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_countries_name.md

 weight: 210
 ---

-This is the same spatial function example shown in the [Usage](/usage/functions/) section, but we'll show a sample GeoJSON response, as well as the web UI preview.
+This is the same spatial function example shown in the [Usage](/usage/functions/) section, but we'll include a sample GeoJSON response, as well as the web UI preview.

-### Create a spatial function that returns a filtered set of countries
+## Create a spatial function that returns a filtered set of countries

 ```sql
 CREATE OR REPLACE FUNCTION postgisftw.countries_name(